 - The politics of representation – the leaders and the masses: Indigenous peoples and the tribal slot.
 Trade unions, labour activism and factory workers

 - Cultures of protest – (the framing): Symbols, embodiment and emotions; appropriation and contestation

 - Sexuality and social protest – (the issue): Feminist, Gay and lesbian movements

 This course will prepare students to examine and discuss social movements as part of global processes but also as being locally embedded.
 It will look at how local action is ‘externalized’ to become part of global action; and how global social movements are internalized; and how meanings change as politics of contention experience shifts in scale.
 By concentrating on specific cases students will learn to analyze the interconnection between cultural, political and social dimensions of social movements.
 The course also provides grounding in the key theoretical debates generated within different disciplines in the social sciences and the contribution of anthropology to these debates.

-Location: Pieter de la Court Building,
+Room 6C03, Pieter de la Court Building